 I am a graduate of Ohio Northern University.
 I received my Bachelor of Arts in Early Childhood Education.
 After graduating in 2003, I taught 2nd grade in a private school in Michigan for 7 years, and tutored elementary age children in literacy and math at Sylvan Learning Center afterschool and on breaks.
 Currently, I hold a California Preliminary Multiple Subject Teaching Credential, and substitute teach at the Elementary level in the Culver City Unified School District.
 Also, I am attending Marygrove College and pursuing my Master in the Art of Teaching with a focus in Elementary Reading and Literacy degree.
 My passion with teaching lies in early literacy.
 Literacy is the cornerstone to success in all areas of education, and there is nothing more fulfilling then helping a young child develop literacy knowledge and confidence.
 I believe learning is a constructive process in which learners construct meaning of the world by interacting with their social and physical environment.
 Students need to be provided with encouraging and constructive learning environments if they are to learn and grow as educated individuals.
 In my spare time I enjoy reading, yoga, running, hiking, camping, traveling, exploring, and going on adventures.

-Ohio Northern University - BA, Early Childhood Education
+Undergraduate Degree: Ohio Northern University - Bachelor in Arts, Early Childhood Education

-Marygrove College - MS, Master in the Art of Education with a focus in Elementary Reading and Literacy
+Graduate Degree: Marygrove College - Master of Science, Master in the Art of Education with a focus in Elementary Reading and Literacy

 What is your teaching philosophy?